gymrek-lab/CITRUS/doc/user_guide.md

 CITRUS, the CIs and Trans inteRaction nUmerical Simulator, is a tool for simulating phenotypes with complex genetic archetectures that go beyond simple models that assume linear, additive contributions of individual SNPs.
 The goal of this tool is to provide better simulations for benchmarking GWAS/PRS models.

 In CITRUS, simulations are defined by a directed tree-like graph.
 The directed graph is composed of input nodes, representing genetic variants, and operator nodes, which represent intermediate operations and their resulting values.
-The edges represent the flow of values from the input nodes to the final operator node, who's resulting value represents the phenotype being simulated.
+The edges represent the flow of values from the input nodes to the final operator node, whose resulting value represents the phenotype being simulated.

 This flexible framework allows users to design or generate simulations of phenotypes with more complex dynamics and interactions than previous tools.
 These include: